haithcockce/learning-stuff/docs/training/infiniband-overview.md

   - Queueing a Work Queue Entity to either Work Queue is referred to as _posting_
   - Work Queue Entities are differentiated as _Send Request_ (SR) when posted to a Send Queue and _Receive Request_ (RR) when posted to a Receive Queue
 - _Shared Receive Queues_ (SRQ) provides a scalable method of receiving work
+  - Consuming IB traffic sent to you in order to pass it to the application in question requires posting a Receive Request to the Receive Queue
   - Posting Receive Requests is an atomic operation.
-For heavy ingress traffic, this atomic operation introduces an immediate bottleneck for addressing bursts of ingress activity.
+For heavy ingress traffic, this atomic operation introduces an immediate bottleneck when addressing said heavy ingress activity.
   - A Shared Receive Queue maps to 1 or more Queue Pairs (and thus 1 or more Receive Queues)
   - A linked list of Receive Requests can be posted as a single atomic operation to a Shared Receive Queue for multiple Receive Requests to allow for scalability
 - _Work Completions_ are entities of data containing info about the completion of some request